 Wet, wet, wet

-When the bath's ready, bring your cat into the room and shut the door - you don't want a soapy cat running around the house!
+When the bath is ready, bring your cat into the room and shut the door - you don't want a soapy cat running around the house!
 You may want to put cotton balls in your cat's ears to help keep water out.
-Then, gently lower her in to the water and reassure her with soothing words and constant physical contact.
+Then, gently lower into the water and reassure with soothing words and constant physical contact.

-Gently wet the fur with a cup or wet flannel, but don't pour it directly onto your cat's head or try to submerge her.
+Gently wet the fur with a cup or wet flannel, but don't pour it directly onto your cat's head or try to submerge them.

-Once you start washing your cat she might object by howling.
+Once you start washing your cat they might object by howling.
 Don't worry, this is entirely normal and your cat is fine, just a little unnerved.

-Gently lather the shampoo into the fur, being careful around the face, ears and eyes.
-When you have finished shampooing, rinse the fur thoroughly as any residue may irritate her skin.
-If you're using a detachable showerhead to rinse your cat keep it close to her body to minimise noise and spray.
+Gently lather shampoo into the fur, being careful around the face, ears and eyes.
+When you have finished shampooing, rinse the fur thoroughly as any residue may irritate their skin.
+If you're using a detachable showerhead to rinse your cat keep it close to the body to minimise noise and spray.

 Wrap up warm

-As soon as you take your cat out of the water, wrap her in a towel and gently pat the fur dry.
+As soon as you take your cat out of the water, wrap them in a towel and gently pat the fur dry.
 If your cat has long hair it's particularly important to be gentle to avoid knots and tangles.
-You won't get her completely dry with a towel, so make sure she stays inside until she's completely dried off.
-And never be tempted to use a hairdryer as the hot air could burn your cat's skin.
+You won't get them completely dry with a towel, so make sure they stay inside until completely dried off.
+Never be tempted to use a hairdryer as the hot air could burn your cat's skin.

 Ask your vet to demonstrate the correct technique and the correct clippers to use.